Maintain Your Wellbeing During Summer Break

 - Try making some of these 47 affordable and easy recipes using Trader Joe’s ingredients.
 Check the MIT grocery shuttle schedule for pick up times and locations and find more information about nutrition on MIT Recreation’s Blog.

-- Visit the Central Square Farmers Market on Mondays, 12 pm to 6 pm, all summer for delicious produce, protein, baked goods, ready-to-eat meals, and other locally made products that support your local food system!
-Located near H-Mart and Graffiti Alley.
+- Visit the Central Square Farmers Market on Mondays, 12 pm to 6 pm, or the Kendall Square Farmers Market on Thursdays, 12 pm to 6pm, all summer for delicious produce, protein, baked goods, ready-to-eat meals, and other locally made products that support your local food system!
 Search this interactive map for more farmers markets near your location.

 Staying active is an important part of your overall wellbeing.
 The Z Center is open this summer, Monday to Friday from 6 am to 9 pm and on weekends from 9 am to 6 pm.
 You can also take advantage of any of MIT’s facilities to play, swim, and run.
 Just check out the open recreation schedules for hours of availability.